Welcome to the Minuetto Music Festival

 The Minuetto Music Festival Sponsors

-The Continuo Arts Foundation would like to thank the following sponsors for their support of the Inaugural season of the Minuetto Music Festival.
+The Minuetto Music Festival.
 Please patronize our sponsors and be sure to thank them for their support!

-The Grand Summit Hotel
+The Grand Summit Hotel-Title Sponsor

-The Grand Summit Hotel, 2012 & 2013 - Ask for the special Minuetto Festival Rates!
+The Grand Summit Hotel: 2018, 2017, 2016, 2015,2014, 2013 & 2012 - Ask for the special Minuetto Festival Rates!

-Grand Summit LogoWelcome to The Grand Summit Hotel, a shining star in the town of Summit, New Jersey since 1868.
+Welcome to The Grand Summit Hotel, a shining star in the town of Summit, New Jersey since 1868.
 Set among the rolling hills of picturesque Union County and built by expert European craftsmen, The Grand Summit Hotel has provided a haven of personal service in the tradition of the finest historic country inns for over a century.

 Just 30 minutes from New York City and situated in one of the most prestigious towns in the state of New Jersey, The Grand Summit Hotel has established a reputation for charm and elegance through unique accommodations in an intimate setting.
 The hotel is a short walk from the vibrant Summit downtown featuring upscale restaurants, boutique shopping, and direct service to midtown Manhattan.
 Whether planning a special occasion or just visiting on business or pleasure, The Grand Summit Hotel is the perfect destination.
 The hotel's HAT Tavern offers comfort foods in a unique and lively setting.
 Enjoy the big game or just spend time with family and friends.
 Sunday Brunch is among the most respected in the area and a private room for events is available.